 The balance between corrective and preventive work orders indicates maintenance maturity.
 A healthy ratio is 30% corrective, 70% preventive.
 Hotels with inverted ratios (70% corrective) are constantly fighting fires instead of preventing them.
 Read more about corrective maintenance and preventive maintenance approaches.

 What gets measured gets managed.
-Hotel work order data reveals patterns invisible to the naked eye: which rooms generate the most requests, which equipment fails most often, which technicians resolve issues fastest.
+Work order data surfaces patterns you'd never catch by eye: which rooms generate the most requests, which equipment fails most often, which technicians close jobs fastest.

 | KPI | Formula | Target | Why It Matters |